ls1intum/Artemis/docs/user/exams/students_guide.rst

 ^^^^^^^^^^^^^^^^^^
 - Log in to Artemis with your account credentials.
 - The current exam should be displayed at the top of the *Course Overview* screen.
-- You can also access the exam by navigating to the course and then clicking on ``Exams``.
+- You can also access the exam by navigating to the course and then to the exams.

     .. note::
         The exam will become visible shortly before the working time starts.